-The Sonos Arc is an impressive soundbar in its own right, delivering an impressive soundstage and immersive Dolby Atmos 3D audio, provided that you have the right type of TV.
+The Sonos Arc is an impressive soundbar in its own right, delivering an impressive soundstage and immersive Dolby Atmos 3D audio, if you have the right type of TV.
 Run it standalone and it’s an excellent way to boost sound.

 Upgrading with additional speakers makes a great soundbar even better.
 In particular, adding rear speakers makes a huge difference.
 While most of the Arc’s default sound is in front or above you, the rear speakers fill in the final bit of the puzzle.
 Whether it’s boosting background noise or through better positional effects, rear speakers are a relatively cheap way of making the cinema experience more immersive.

 The Sub is a harder add on to justify because it is almost as expensive as the Arc.
 I love this subwoofer and its power and way that it rebalances the bass and mid-range in the Arc is hugely impressive, delivering that full boom that makes everything more cinematic.
 Yet for all its prowess, it’s a hefty investment and one where the benefit is so keenly felt, as the bass and impact of the Arc is impressive anyway.
 And, room size has a big impact, as for smaller rooms the Sub may veer towards being a bit overwhelming.

 From my point of view, if you want the absolute best, then buy a Sub and two surround speakers gives you the high-end experience to match the high-end price.
 If price is more of an issue, then adding the surround sound speakers and forgoing the Sub boosts what the Arc is capable of and gives you a more immersive experience.